COVID-19: States Doing the Best in the Race to Roll Out Vaccines

 Each state has developed its own rollout plan, prioritizing different age groups and classes of essential workers.
 The mix of policies and logistical challenges across the country has led to wide variations between states in the percentage of vaccines that have been administered.

-While nationwide 74.9% of distributed vaccine doses have been administered as of Mar.
-11, in New Mexico 87.0% of vaccine doses have been administered — the largest share of any state.
-In Georgia, 63.3% of vaccine doses have been administered, the smallest share of any state.
+While nationwide 76.6% of distributed vaccine doses have been administered as of Mar.
+17, in North Dakota 88.6% of vaccine doses have been administered — the largest share of any state.
+In Alabama, 65.5% of vaccine doses have been administered, the smallest share of any state.

 While a majority of Americans remain unvaccinated due to a lack of supply, there are some who have no plans to receive a vaccine at all.
 According to a survey from the U.S. Census Bureau, 24.9% of U.S. adults 18 and over who have not yet received the vaccine will either probably not or definitely not get a COVID-19 vaccine in the future.
 The most common reason cited for not wanting a vaccine was being concerned about possible side effects.
 Other commonly cited reasons include that they were planning to wait and see if it is safe, that other people need it more right now, and not trusting COVID-19 vaccines.